 If you want us to arrange your flight to Iquitos and accommodation for 2 nights there is an additional cost of $250

-You can pay $400 deposit on the Gaia Tree retreat and an $850 deposit on the tour.
+You can pay $550 deposit for the Gaia Tree retreat and an $850 deposit on the tour.
 You can pay by either credit or debit card and the remaining balance will be automatically charged to your card 6 weeks before the tour and retreats start.

 What flights you need to arrange